 What you put into your body can actually slow and eventually stop the growth of facial hair – all by lowering those pesky androgens we discussed above.
 By focusing on taking in foods high in zinc, lysine, and lycopene, you can start moving in the right direction.
 Add in the power of protein and fiber, and you’ll start working wonders on blood sugar balance – see another article here on how that can impact your PCOS too babe.

-Strategic changes in your meals and lifestyle can have a profound impact – it could start simple with a supplement,
+Strategic changes in your meals and lifestyle can have a profound impact – it could start simple with a supplement, like this one.
+It’s an androgen-blocking supplement specifically formulated for women with PCOS.

 If you’re ready to take your goals to the next level, you can go beyond incorporating a supplement alone, starting with your meals.